12+ different types of poetry to explore

 Blank verse is a type of poetry that doesn't have rhymes, but it still follows a specific rhythm called iambic pentameter, which means each line has five iambs.
 This rhythm makes it sound natural and easy to speak.

 Blank verse was first used by poets and playwrights during the time of Queen Elizabeth I in England.
 It was great for writing dialogue and speeches that sounded like real conversation.
-Famous writers like Shakespeare used blank verse in their plays, and Milton used it in his epic poem "Paradise Lost."

 Example: “Paradise Lost by Milton